Transfers of Value to Healthcare Professionals

 For further information about the details in the report, please go to medicinesaustralia.com.au.

-The report for activities and payments made in the period 1 October 2015 to 30 April 2016 is available here.
+The report for activities and payments made are available here.
 This report will be available for at least three years from the date of publication.

 Please click on the relevant link below to access the HCP Payments and Transfer of Value Report: